chaselikethebank/mega-blaag/docs/ptar.md

 # the work vs _The Work_
 Managing all elements of a brand's media is challenging.
 Coordinating a  campaign and executing on a strategy can feel overwhelming but it is possible.
-What is impossible is to do the strategic work of system build as well as the craft work of the results of those systems all at the same time.
+What is impossible is to do the strategic work of system building as well as the craft work of the results of those systems all at the same time.

 **You cannot build an airplane mid-flight.**